vinayakg/vinayakg.github.io/_posts/2020-08-15-Hide-seek-with-Internet-Provider.md

-## Problem Statement & Basic Information :information_source:
+## Problem Statement & Basic Information ℹ️

 I have a 50 Mbps(Mega Bits per second) connection with my internet provider and I was getting only 1/5<sup>th</sup> of what I should be getting, i.e. ~10 Mbps.
 Since the time I have started noticing slow internet speed, I have been reporting the speed issues with the Customer Support team and trying to work with them to resolve the issue.
 Most of the times my tickets on slow speed were closed without addressing the issue and I would be busy to verify if speeds were restored and not bother if the problem was actually resolved.